Saumya-Sri21/Knowledge-Assistant/README.md

 # 📄 Knowledge-Assistant

-A Streamlit-based **Retrieval-Augmented Generation (RAG)** app that answers questions **strictly from PDF documents** using Google Gemini, LangChain, FAISS, and HuggingFace Embeddings.
+A Streamlit-based **Retrieval-Augmented Generation (RAG)** app that answers questions **from already loaded PDF documents** using Google Gemini, LangChain, FAISS, and HuggingFace Embeddings.

 ---